Janssena/DeepCompartmentModels.jl/README.md

 also reduces the need for large data sets as we can supply prior knowledge about drug dynamics to the model *a priori*.

-We are also working on bringing NeuralODE capabilities to the framework.
-These features are available under the `HybridDCM` type.
+We are current working on bringing NeuralODE capabilities to the framework.

 ### Installation